 Carnewas and Bedruthan Steps is one of the most popular places to visit on the North Cornish coast and is an absolute must-see.
 The landscape is synonymous with shipwrecks and smugglers and spectacular clifftop views look out over Bedruthan Steps, where a rank of colossal, pointed stacks march out of the atlantic waves against a dramatic backdrop.

-Beach access at Bedruthan closed due to cliff fall (January 2020)
+Beach access at Bedruthan remains closed due to cliff fall (January 2021)

-Over the winter a significant rock fall took place at Bedruthan beach.
+Over the last couple of winters significant rock falls took place at Bedruthan beach.
 Fortunately, it occurred when the cliff stairs were closed to visitors.
 There is suspected damage sustained to a lower section of the steps as well as the protective netting and pinning on the cliff faces surrounding the steps and which are an integral part of the safety infrastructure.

 The National Trust commissioned an exploratory report by experienced geologists.
 Their surveying work outlined the specific location of the fall as well as the condition of the rocks and cliff faces.

 The report recommends further geotechnical assessment is undertaken, including ground investigations, geotechnical data collection and stability analyses.
 This needs to be done to determine whether it is possible to adequately stabilise the cliff face and allow access to be reinstated.